JerryMerweather/Butterfly/docs/src/content/docs/docs/v2/storage.md

 It contains all the information about the note in a single JSON file that is optimized for being readable and nicely formatted.
 It is **slower** than the normal Butterfly Note in loading speed.

 ### SVG
-This file type doesn't save information about the note!
+The SVG file type **doesn't** save information about the note!
-When this file is imported into Butterfly, it is treated as a single image.
+When this file is imported into Butterfly, it is treated as a **single** image.

-Use this _ONLY_ when the note shouldn't be modified by butterfly.
+Use this _ONLY_ when you dont want the note to be modifiable using Butterfly.